• 9 mins read

 It is possible to implement additional elements of Integrated Reliability by:

-• Functions of automatic self-testing of PP;
+• Functions of automatic self-testing of SW;

 • Duplicating critical code elements;